fortio/fortio/README.md

   -grpc-port string
 	grpc server port.
-Can be in the form of host:port, ip:port or port or "disabled" to not start the grpc server. (default "8079") grpc server port.
-Can be in the form of host:port, ip:port or port.
+Can be in the form of host:port, ip:port or port or "disabled" to not start the grpc server. (default "8079") -halfclose
-	(default "8079")
-  -halfclose
 	When not keepalive, whether to half close the connection (only for fast http)